Tommy’s Piano Corner is all about how we can get the best from this wonderful hobby of playing the piano.

 Cutting a long story short, back in August of 2015, I finally decided that enough was enough and I was going to do some real work.
 I wanted to see to what extent I could recover my old piano playing skills and hopefully progress beyond my old level.

 First, if I had mostly played ‘slow pieces’ then I’d practiced slowly all those years ago yet still couldn’t play fast!
+So, why would doing more slow practice help me today?

 Why this website?

 It seems that we ‘returning learners’ are a common breed.
-So I decided to start off this website as a simple blog, to both document what I had learned for myself as well as to share it with others.
+So I originally decided to start off this website as a simple blog, to both document what I had learned for myself as well as to share it with others.

 I now have over 100 articles which you can discover (categorised for you) on this Full Guide page.

 There is a separate guide that shows to Record Piano at Home (both audio and visual) from simple to more advanced techniques.
+This, again, I put together when it occurred to me just how much I had learned over the years that would benefit people on this same journey.